Llevi94/Undirected_Random_Graphs/README.md

 ### Undirected_Random_Graphs
 ------------------

-Investigating properties of undirected random graphs according to the Ardash-Rinier model. <br />
+Investigating properties of undirected random graphs according to the Erdös-Renyi model. <br />
 In the study, we checked the correctness of the following three features on the graphs:
 1. Connectivity.
 2. Diameter.